anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is just a chance to grow a soul.
+Quote: Friendship is the source of the greatest pleasures, and without friends even the most agreeable pursuits become tedious.

-By: A. Powell Davies
+By: Thomas Aquinas